Maine Sea Grant Graduate Research Assistantship Opportunity

 - Acknowledge Maine Sea Grant support in all relevant scientific presentations and publications.

-Application Procedures: To apply for funding to support a Graduate Assistant, principal investigators are required to submit the following information via email to Jessica Jansujwicz with the subject line “Maine Sea Grant Graduate Assistantship”:
+Application Procedures: To apply for funding to support a Graduate Assistant, faculty are required to submit the following information to jessica.jansujwicz@maine.edu with the subject line “Maine Sea Grant Graduate Assistantship”:

-- Statement (two to three pages) that outlines the role of the student in the Sea Grant-funded project as well as identifies the Professional Development mentor and preliminary plans for integrating the student into the project’s outreach efforts
+- Statement (two to three pages) that outlines the role of the student in the Sea Grant-funded project as well as identifies the Professional Development mentor and preliminary plans for integrating the student into the project’s outreach efforts.

-- A resume, transcript, and short narrative description of the student’s academic credentials
+- A resume, transcript, and short narrative description of the student’s academic credentials.

 - A student mentorship plan co-developed by the Professional Development Mentor and primary advisor